juancruzcagnoni/juancruzcagnoni/README.md

 My name is Juan Cruz Cagnoni.
 Software developer, currently working on SAP BTP and Fiori development at DL Consultores.
 Technical degree in Web Design and Programming at Escuela Da Vinci.

-If you wanna chat, reach me on [juancruzcagnoni.com](https://juancruzcagnoni.com/) or via juancagnoni@gmail.com
+If you wanna chat, reach me via juancagnoni@gmail.com